|

 firmly.

-The guard looked from the old man to the impressive elf, and
+The young guard looked from the old man to the impressive elf,

-back again.
-Very well, he said, unlocking the gates
+and back again.
+Very well, he said, unlocking the

-and swinging them open.
-But be sure to leave your horses
+gates and swinging them open.
+But be sure to leave your

-beside the trough.
-Do not trample Lady Morwens garden.
+horses beside the trough.
+Do not trample Lady Morwens

 The Divor Rocks

-Camthalion settled back against the rock wall and took a bite
+Camthalion settled back against the rock and took a bite of Lembas.

 There is something strange about this place, he thought.

-He pressed his ear to the stone, closing his eyes and letting
+On impulse, he pressed his ear to the stone, closing his eyes

-his thoughts drift and become one with the sounds around him,
+and, letting himself become one with the sounds around him, listened

-hearing the complex, interwoven song of all of Ardas childrenand
+to the complex, interwoven song of Ardas childrenand

-finding, there, slicing through it, a single female voice,
+found, there, slicing through it, a lone female voice,

 dark and guttural, chanting.